unibas-tilics/tilics/articles/article-112-compiler.md

 Nowadays we have many more of these translation and transformation machines, with names as funny as the picture: _cross-compilers_, _transpilers_ and _compiler-compilers_ (cocos).
-Their mission is to translate from one computer language to another, for example a C program to machine code.
-But they can also be used to "transpile" from a new version of a programming to the old one, like e.g., JavaScript6 to JavaScript5.
+Their mission is to translate from one computer language to another, for example a human-written C program to machine code.
+But they can also be used to "transpile" from a new version of a programming language to the old one, like e.g., JavaScript6 to JavaScript5.
 <!-- END BODY -->